Skip to main content

 [Learn more about the intersection of porn and sex trafficking, along with source citations in Fight the New Drug’s article “The Porn Industry’s Dark Secret”]

-That’s because porn is addictive.
+Porn is addictive.
 The earlier a person is first exposed to porn, the more harmful the addiction can be.
 And with the proliferation of free online content, porn addiction has become an epidemic.

 Like any addiction, the first step is admitting you have a problem.
 The next step is getting help, because no one can beat an addiction alone.
 Here are some great resources to help a recovering porn addict on the journey: